jaredLunde/react-hook/packages/window-size/README.md

 ### useWindowSize(options?): [number, number]

-Returns the current width and height of the window
+A hook that returns the current width and height of the window.
+This hook is debounced, meaning it will wait (100ms by default) for the resize events to stop firing before it actually updates its state with the new width and height.

 #### Options